Sensor Fusion Software in Self Driving Cars: A Binmile Study

 dive deeper into the aspects of self driving car technology | Binmile

-Road traffic accidents reportedly claimed 1.35 million lives worldwide in 2018, ranking as the eighth-leading cause of accidental death for persons of all ages, according to the Global Status Report by World Health Organization (WHO).
+Road traffic accidents reportedly claimed 1.35 million lives worldwide in 2018, ranking as the eighth-leading cause of accidental death for persons of all ages, according to the Global Status Report by the World Health Organization (WHO).

 While self-driving vehicles provide the same transportation capabilities as conventional vehicles, they can largely observe the environment and self-navigate.
 According to a survey by Precedence Research, the size of the worldwide AV industry was roughly 6500 units in 2019 and is expected to increase by 63.5% between 2020 and 2027.

-In order to ensure safety during navigation, autonomous vehicles (AVs) use complex sensing systems to evaluate the external environment and to make actionable decisions based on what they see.
+To ensure safety during navigation, autonomous vehicles (AVs) use complex sensing systems to evaluate the external environment and to make actionable decisions based on what they see.
 Autonomous vehicles use sensor fusion to understand their surroundings, similar to how people use sight, sound, taste, smell, and touch.

 Let us now dive deeper into the aspects of self-driving car technology.